I tried image analysis with the multimodal capabilities of Foundation Models

 Input Image Size

-Since the framework automatically performs scaling and color conversion before sending to the model, pre-conversion is not necessary.
-However, since larger images consume more tokens, caution is needed for large images from the perspective of response speed and context window.
+Since the framework automatically scales and converts colors before sending to the model, pre-conversion is not necessary.
+However, larger images consume more tokens, so caution is needed with large images from the perspective of response speed and the context window.

 Japanese Prompts

-Writing prompts in Japanese will work, but the language of the response depends on the instructions in the prompt.
-If you want a response in Japanese, it is best to explicitly state "Please answer in Japanese."
+Writing prompts in Japanese works, but the language of the response depends on the instructions in the prompt.
+If you want answers in Japanese, it is a good idea to explicitly state "Please answer in Japanese."

 Troubleshooting